jwitte08/tstaxonomyr/README.md

 tstaxonomyr
 ===========

-A time series taxonomy to classify univariate or multivariate time series based on 24 different (statistical) time series features.
-The taxonomy function of this package 'classify\_ts' generates and collects all feature values.
+A time series taxonomy to classify univariate or multivariate time series based on either 24 or 15 different (statistical) time series features.
+The different taxonomy versions can be selected by the taxonomy\_type parameter from the function 'classify\_ts' of this package.
+It generates and collects all feature values.
 Next the feature values are scaled to \[0,1\] and then assigned to the defined taxonomy factors.
-Additionally, each feature can be calculated for it own.
+Additionally, each feature can be calculated for it's own.

 Usage
 -----